Sandra1525/Technical-Documentation-Page/README.md

  hierarchie
 and pages;
  however,
+for simplicity,
-for simplicity,I have created a simple project to start.
+I have created a simple project to start.
  You can expand it further and add it as per your wish.